 The Library partners with schools and teachers on several special projects:

 - Race Project KC: an initiative to discuss race and segregation in the Kansas City metro area.
-Reach out to us if you have questions or want to get involved.
+Check out our website for great resources or reach out to us if you have questions.

-- elementia: the Library's teen literary magazine published every April.
+- elementia: the Library's teen literary magazine published every Spring.
 Contact elementia to learn more about workshops and classroom visits.

 - Author Visits: throughout the year we host visits from authors in partnership with local schools.
 Email us to find out about our schedule of upcoming authors and their availability to visit your classroom.